covcom/388COM/Week_08_Wearables/README.md

 2. Set up an Android wear AVD:
     1. Open AVD Manager and click Create Virtual Device
     2. Select Android Wear Round with 320*320 resolution
-    3. Selelct the system image you downloaded earlier and click Next ==> Finish
+    3. Select the system image you downloaded earlier and click Next ==> Finish
     4. Click the green triangle once the AVD is created to start it.
-On first start, the watch will give you a quick demo on how to use it.
+On the first start, the watch will give you a quick demo on how to use it.
 Follow instructions there and feel free to explore your virtual watch.

         ![](.md_images/watch_start.png)

 3. On your phone, install an app called Android Wear from Play store.
-4. Connect your phone to the Mac/Windows machine using a usb cable.
+4. Connect your phone to the Mac/Windows machine using a USB cable.
 5. Open a terminal window, navigate to where you saved your adb tools.
 For example, on my Mac it's saved at `/Users/jianhuayang/Portables/android-sdk-macosx/platform-tools`.
 Issue the following command so that the AVD can connect to the phone `./adb -d forward tcp:5601 tcp:5601`.
 This command should return nothing.

     ![](.md_images/command.png)

     > This command only works when you have a single wearable.
-If you have more than one, you should try to diable one of those.
+If you have more than one, you should try to disable one of those.
 Or you could try the solution suggested [here](http://stackoverflow.com/questions/14654718/adb-shell-when-multiple-devices).

 6. On your phone, open Android Wear and connect to the watch called Emulator.
 To test the connection, click Try out watch notifications ==> Reminder (by time), if it's connected successfully you should see something similar to below